jlpteaching/ECS201A/syllabus/syllabus.rst

 ~~~~~~~~~~~~

 We will be reading about one paper per week from the current computer architecture literature.
-Each discussion you will be assigned one paper to review, although there may be other optional papers for you to read or skim.
+Each discussion you will be assigned at least one paper to review, although there may be other optional papers for you to read or skim.
 You are not *required* to review the optional papers, but they will be discussed in class and will further contribute to your understanding.

 The `schedule below`_ has links to the papers that will work if you are on campus or logged in with the `library VPN`_.